 Herzog: The north side of Old City is popular because it is quieter and there are grass park areas at Vine Street

 Altamuro: Church, Letitia, Strawberry, Quarry, Cherry, New, Bread, Elfreth’s Alley.

 It seems like Old City is experiencing a major retail and restaurant boom.
 Is there a local watering hole or coffee shop where locals congregate?

 Altamuro: Plenty!
 [For coffee, there’s] Starbucks, Old City and Menagerie.
 Watering holes [include] Mac’s, Race Street Café and Brownies.
 If you are in the mood for a cigar, [there is] Harry Smoke Shop.

 For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, including southern New Jersey and northern Delaware, visit Coldwell Banker Preferred online at www.ColdwellBankerHomes.com

-These interviews have been condensed and edited for length.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+These interviews have been condensed and edited for length.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio